dwyl/flutter-phoenix-channels-demo/README.md

 is an open-source framework created by Google for creating multi-platform, high-performance applications from a single codebase.
-It makes it easier for you to build user interfaces that works both on web and mobile devices.
+It makes it easier to build Apps that work on web and mobile devices.
 To learn more about `Flutter`, we recommend you checking [`dwyl/learn-flutter`](https://github.com/dwyl/learn-flutter)